SUSE/technical-reference-documentation/common/templates/start/README.md

 ### Create your workspace

+You develop your documentation in your own workspace.
+This consists of a fork of the the SUSE TRD repository in your own GitHub account, a clone of this fork on your local computer system, and a Git branch to contain your edits.

+Use this process to set up your workspace and generate templates for the required files and links:

-.
-Fork the repository into your own GitHub account.
+1. Log into your own GitHub account and fork the [SUSE TRD upstream repository](https://github.com/SUSE/technical-reference-documentation).
-.
-Clone your fork to your local system.
+2. Clone your fork to your local system.
-.
-Create a branch: `git branch myproject`.
+3. Create a branch: `git branch myproject`.
-.
-Check out your new branch: `git checkout myproject`.
+4. Check out your new branch: `git checkout myproject`.
-.
-Change to the `kubernetes/start` or `linux/start` directory (depending on the focus of your documentation project).
+5. Change to the `kubernetes/start` or `linux/start` directory (depending on the focus of your documentation project).
-.
-Run `bin/gssetup.sh` and follow the prompts to create basic template files in a (new, if necessary) project subdirectory named for the primary partner.
+6. Run `bin/gssetup.sh` and follow the prompts to create basic template files in a (new, if necessary) project subdirectory named for the primary partner.
-.
-Enter the project subdirectory.
+7. Enter the project subdirectory.

 ### Create your content

-Develop your documentation by editing (as needed) the source files.
+You develop your documentation content by editing (as needed) source files.
-  The primary files you will need to edit are:
+The primary source files include:
 - `DC-gs_{generated-project-name}`
 - `adoc/gs-{generated-project-name}_vars.adoc`
 - `adoc/gs_{generated-project-name}.adoc`
 - `adoc/gs_{generated-project-name}-docinfo.xml`

-.
-Upload any needed media files to the appropriate subdirectory (e.g., `.svg`, `.png`) under `media` directory.
-.
+`adoc` files are plain text files with the [AsciiDoc markup language](https://asciidoc.org/).

 Use the [DocBook Authoring and Publishing Suite (DAPS)](https://opensuse.github.io/daps/), which is also available as a container with [Daps2Docker](https://github.com/openSUSE/daps2docker), to frequently render and check the appearance of your documentation.

+Additionally, any media elements, such as diagrams and screenshots, should be copied into the `media` directory tree, with specific files sorted by type in appropriate subdirectories (e.g., `.svg`, `.png`).

-.
-Frequenctly, commit and push your edits to your GitHub clone.
+> :IMPORTANT: Commit and push your edits to your GitHub clone frequently.

 ### Submit your documentation for review
 .
 Sync any updates of the upstream [GitHub repository](https://github.com/SUSE/technical-reference-documentation) to your fork and push these to your clone.